Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 Whether you’re searching for something unique or just love the thrill of a good thrift shop adventure, this place is absolutely worth a stop.
 Best of all, every purchase supports furry friends in need, making your shopping trip a win for you and the animals.
 Get Directions

 Safe Haven Thrift Shop in Wells Maine in the snow.
+Best Maine Antique Stores and Vintage Markets

-Bitter End Restaurant Wells, Maine in snow.
+Bitter End Restaurant during the summer in Wells, Maine.

 Inside the Bitter End Restaurant in Wells, Maine.